kristjanari/Interactive-Lab-Hub/Lab 1/README.md

 _Activity:_ The activity is individuals mining cryptocurrenciies.

-_Goals:_ The goal oof the gadget is to notify the players of the status of their mining computers/algorithms.
-If the computer starts receiving unusually many invalid shares the light becomes more red and the player should take action, perhaps restart the system.
+_Goals:_ Cryptocurrency miners receive currency as a reward for completing "blocks" of verified transactions, which are added to the blockchain.
+Mining rewards are paid to the miner who discovers a solution to a complex hashing puzzle first, and the probability that a participant will be the one to discover the solution is related to the portion of the total mining power on the network.
+The goal of the the players is to mine as many coins as possible.
+The gadget will notify the players of the status of their mining computers/algorithms.
+If the computer starts receiving unusually many invalid shares the light becomes more red and the player should take action, perhaps restart the system because.
 If it is green there is n action needed.
+If he is notified when the system breaks he can react quickly which reduces energy and computing power waste.

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.